-The third fight between Tyson Fury and Deontay Wilder is one hundred percent confirmed to take place next, as World Boxing News has stated since the get-go.
+The third fight between Tyson Fury and Deontay Wilder is confirmed to occur next, as World Boxing News has stated since the get-go.

 Despite attempts to break contracts for the trilogy and avoid a mandatory with Kubrat Pulev, Anthony Joshua has no chance and battling Fury next.

-Handler Eddie Hearn had been continually making statements in the press in a doomed plot to seal a British super-fight.
+Handler Eddie Hearn had been continually making statements in the press about a doomed plot to seal a British super-fight.

 The truth is, Hearn and Joshua were never in the running at any stage.
 Both knew this was the case.

-Furthermore, with that distinction out of the way, Frank Warren can now crack on with deciding with US counterpart Bob Arum when the fight can actually take place.
+Furthermore, with that distinction out of the way, Frank Warren can now decide with their US counterpart Bob Arum when the fight can occur.

 Fury vs Wilder III is set to take place back at the MGM Grand in Las Vegas, possibly between October 2020 and February 2021.